Chart Color Schemes

 Moyne - East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Moyne - East's population is approximately 7,578 as of November 2025.
-From the 2021 Census which reported a population of 7,018, this reflects an increase of 560 people (8.0%).
-This growth is inferred from ABS estimated resident population of 7,153 in June 2024 and an additional 117 validated new addresses since the Census date.
-The population density is around 2.3 persons per square kilometer.
-Moyne - East's growth rate exceeded both SA4 region (3.4%) and SA3 area, indicating it as a growth leader.
-Natural growth contributed approximately 38.7% of overall gains.
+Moyne - East's population was approximately 7,436 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 418 people, a 6.0% rise from the 2021 Census population of 7,018.
+The growth is inferred from ABS' estimated resident population of 7,145 in June 2024 and an additional 126 validated new addresses since the Census date.
+This results in a population density ratio of 2.3 persons per square kilometer.
+Moyne - East's growth rate exceeded that of its SA4 region (4.5%), making it a growth leader.
+Natural growth contributed approximately 38.7% to overall population gains, with all migration factors also being positive.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with base year 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation method.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, it employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Moyne - East's population is expected to decline by 1,818 persons by 2041.
+By 2041, projections indicate a decline in population, with Moyne - East's population expected to shrink by 1,818 persons.

 Frequently Asked Questions - Population